Chevron: Workers at major Australia gas facilities to strike

 It added that it would "continue to work through the bargaining process as we seek outcomes that are in the interests of both employees and the company."

-Energy analyst Saul Kavonic currently expects the strike to have a limited impact on global gas prices.
+The Offshore Alliance - which is a partnership of two unions representing energy workers, including those at Chevron - said it had been trying to reach an agreement with the company on "several key" issues including pay, job security, rosters and training standards.

+It added that workers had been "consistently disappointed with the company's approach to negotiations with the union and Chevron not accepting that an industry standard agreement should apply to the work they perform for the company".

 "We may see work stoppages for short periods of the day, and bans on specific work like helicopter unloadings.
-These actions create inefficiencies and could lead to minor production disruptions," he said.
+These actions create inefficiencies and could lead to minor production disruptions," energy analyst Saul Kavonic said.

-However, Mr Kavonic warned that energy prices could surge if the industrial action is stepped up.
+Mr Kavonic currently expects the strike to have a limited impact on global gas prices.
+However, he warned that energy prices could surge if the industrial action was stepped up.

-"In the very unlikely event of a prolonged large scale supply disruption, prices could head back towards crisis levels witnessed last year (after Russia's invasion of Ukraine)," he added.
+"In the very unlikely event of a prolonged large scale supply disruption, prices could head back towards crisis levels witnessed last year [after Russia's invasion of Ukraine]," he added.

-The Offshore Alliance - which is a partnership of two unions representing energy workers, including those at Chevron - did not immediately respond to a BBC request for comment on the strike plans.

 In the last week, wholesale gas prices in Europe jumped on concerns of a disruption to supply at Chevron and another Australian LNG plant, run by Woodside Energy.